ConnectExtend/restaurant-reviews/README.md

 * Color contrast ratios are fully-compliant
 * Modal complies with accessibility standards (e.g. it can be closed via `Esc`)
 * Markup passed HTML Validator
+* Lighthouse Accessibility score: 91 (the failing elements are the nine SVG images that are the native markers on the Map)

+###APIs
+* Google Maps API
+* Yelp Fusion API

 ### Sources referenced